 Some posts contain compensated links.
 Please read this disclaimer for more info.

 The churches are scented with incense.
-Ohrid is well-known for its churches, which were 365 originally –one for each day of the year- a feature which won it the epithet of “the Jerusalem of the Balkans”.
-Ohrid’s churches, as well as its architecture, span more than two millennia, but this is just one of the reasons why this enchanting city is recognized by UNESCO.
+Ohrid is well-known for its churches, which were 365 originally –one for each day of the year- a feature which won it the epithet of “the Jerusalem of the Balkans.”
+Ohrid’s churches, as well as its architecture, span more than two millennia, but this is just one of the reasons why UNESCO recognizes this enchanting city.

 Unlike with my usual ‘travel-style,’ I visited a lot of churches when in Ohrid, starting off with an ambitious plan in the early morning, but then slowly adopting a more Balkan approach as the day passed by.
 This implied Turkish coffees at a typical Macedonia cafe, Skopsko beers, some meaty snacks and the ubiquitous Ohrid trout, which is the protagonist of the traditional cuisine of the area and the only thing that the Macedonian shore has in common with the Albanian side across the lake.